andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 GroundSeer(tm) and these notebooks rely on the mathematics of Algebraic Geometry.
 The explanation and demonstration of the core theorem used in this repository is [TheCoreTheorem.nb](./TheCoreTheorem.nb).
-The experiments in it explain how one can use the voting frequencies of three noisy binary classifiers to evaluate them.
-They can self-grade algebraically.
+The experiments in it explain how one can use the voting frequencies of three noisy binary classifiers for their own evaluation using algebraic self-grading.
 Understanding the construction of the theorem can be a springboard to other such algebraic evaluators.

 To facilitate exploration by anyone, the [FindingIndependentTrios.nb](./FindingIndependentTrios.nb) app,